Enhanced active-sterile neutrino polarizability at the intensity frontier: Phenomenology

 The corresponding angular information is shown in Fig.~\ref{fig:atomic_diffangle}, where the two-dimensional differential $\nu$IIP coherent cross section is displayed as a function of the photon energy $E_\gamma$ and the angle $\theta_\gamma$ with respect to the parent neutrino direction.
 The vertical axis is plotted in terms of $(1-\cos\theta_\gamma)/2$ in order to emphasize the very-forward region.
 As expected for a coherent process mediated by a $t$-channel photon, the emission is strongly forward-peaked: most of the rate lies below the gray dashed line corresponding to $\cos\theta_\gamma > 0.9$.
 The highest-energy photons are the most tightly collimated along the beam.
 Taken together, these features imply that, relative to the $m_N \to 0$ case, a nonzero sterile-neutrino mass leads to a softer photon spectrum with the same characteristic forward peaking, a pattern that will be crucial for assessing the experimental sensitivity in the setups considered below.

 Since the incoming neutrino energies vary significantly across different experiments -- ranging from the MeV scale at reactor and pion-decay-at-rest experiments to the multi-GeV at accelerator neutrino experiments -- we consider different kinematic regimes for the scattering based on the momentum transfer $q^2 = - (p_{\cal A}^{\rm out} - p_{\cal A}^{\rm in})^2$: coherent ($q^2 < 0.1\ {\rm GeV}^2$), incoherent ($0.1\ {\rm GeV}^2 < q^2 < 1.8\ {\rm GeV}^2$), and deep inelastic scattering (DIS) ($q^2 > 1.8\ {\rm GeV}^2$), represented in Fig.~\ref{fig:vIIP_diagrams}.
+To calculate the cross section in the different regimes, we implement our model in the {\tt FeynRules} package \cite{Christensen:2008py} and compute the cross-sections at the parton level for all regimes using the {\tt MadGraph5} event generator \cite{Alwall:2014hca}.
+In the coherent regime we use the Helm form factor \cite{Helm:1956zz,Lewin:1995rx} to parametrize the scattering, in the incoherent regime we use the dipole form factor.
+Finally, in the DIS regime we use the parton distribution functions (PDFs) of the proton from the NNPDF2.3 PDF set \cite{Ball:2013hta}.
+We then sum the contributions from these regions incoherently to obtain the final cross section.

-See the appendix of \cite{Gehrlein:2025tko} for details on the implementation of the scattering cross section in the different regimes.
+See the appendix of \cite{Gehrlein:2025tko} for more details on the implementation of the scattering cross section in the different regimes.
+We assume that the same Wilson coefficient defined in eq.~\eqref{eq:effopt} governs the interactions in the different kinematic regimes.
+To map this operator to the different scattering regimes, we use different form factors (Helm form factor in the coherent regime, dipole form factor in the incoherent regime).

 Detectors with excellent electromagnetic energy resolution are required to distinguish between different sterile–neutrino masses in the NC$1\gamma$ channel.
 For $E_\gamma \sim 50$--$300~\text{MeV}$, a fractional energy resolution at the level of $\sim 10$--$20\%$ (corresponding to a few MeV) and an angular resolution of a few degrees are sufficient to resolve the distortions in the photon spectrum and angular distribution induced by $m_N$.
 Such performance is already achieved in existing LArTPCs: a dedicated MicroBooNE study of $\pi^0\to\gamma\gamma$ showers reports a Gaussian photon–energy resolution of $8$--$12\%$ (with a $68\%$ containment width of $15$--$20\%$) over $E_\gamma \simeq 50$--$300~\text{MeV}$, and a 3D angular resolution that peaks at $2.7^\circ$, with about $60\%$ of photons reconstructed within $10^\circ$ of the true direction~\cite{MicroBooNE:2019rgx}.
 Similar ${\cal O}(10\%)$ energy and degree–level angular resolutions for electromagnetic showers are adopted as design targets in DUNE and SBN LArTPC studies~\cite{DUNE:2020ypp,Machado:2019oxb,Caratelli:2022llt}.